A monthly Community Newsletter published by St. Michael’s Church and Gittisham Parish Council

 19. 3 Sticks of Rhubarb

 20. 4 different culinary herbs (not parsley) in a jam jar

 SECTION “B” FLOWERS

-- An arrangement of garden flowers on the theme of the Platinum Jubilee, not exceeding 16” or 40cm in any direction.
+29. An arrangement of garden flowers on the theme of the Coronation, not

 34 Jar of chutney (any variety)

 ~35 A photo of an insect (photo not exceeding 6”x8”)

 39 MEN ONLY – Treacle Tart (recipe attached)

 SPECIAL CLASS: Potatoes in a bucket – potatoes can be collected

 from Sue and David Fallows, Parkers East, Gittisham 01404